Want the best wedding tips from brides who have been there? Of course! We’ve got ’em for you! Read on + subscribe for the latest to your inbox!

 “I would have spent more time picking out our wedding invitations.
 I bought the first ones we found that we liked because I felt rushed.
 But then our theme totally changed and I was left with invitations that were really not our wedding style at all.
 I didn’t want to lose money so I went with them but I wish I didn’t jump so quickly at first.
 There are so many beautiful ones out there.” -Kelly W.

-Wedding Planning Tips for Brides, #24.
+Best Wedding Tips for Brides, #24.
 Spend more time planning together.

 “We were really busy with both of our jobs so we sort of divided and conquered the wedding stuff.
 But it would have been more fun to do the planning together instead of trying to hurry up and get it all done.
 I think we could have added more personality to our reception if we would have planned together, especially the menu and the music list.
 We let our vendors take over and that made it easy, but I sort of regret not spending more time on it together!” -Monika G.

-Wedding Planning Tips for Brides, #25.
+Wedding Tips for Brides, #25.
 Pick out creative ceremony accessories.

 “I wish I knew how many creative ceremony details were out there when I got married.
 I went traditional with a ring pillow, an aisle runner, unity candles, a flower girl basket, etc. Today, I would pick out a fun ring dish, skip the runner, skip the unity candles, and give the flower girl a wand.” -Sara Y.

-Wedding Planning Tips for Brides, #26.
+Wedding Tips for Brides, #26.
 Choose more personal groomsmen and bridesmaid gifts.

 “We had no idea when picking out groomsmen and bridesmaid gifts what to give or how much to spend.
 We picked glassware for groomsmen and jewelry for bridesmaids, but if I did it all over again I would have picked something more unique.
 Our wedding party really spent a lot on attire and travel so I would have liked to give back more in gift form.
 It all worked out in the end but I think more money should be spent on gifts of appreciation.” -Kelsey B.